 An Associate Lecturer at Sheffield Hallam University, teaching on both BA and MA Creative Writing programmes.
-She is also a frequent facilitator of creative writing workshops in the community, leading workshops for Oldham Libraries, The Portico Library, Saddleworth Literature Festival, The Tameside Health and Wellbeing College, and Tameside Libraries, amongst others.
+She is also a frequent facilitator of creative writing workshops in the community, leading workshops for The Portico Library, Saddleworth Literature Festival, The Tameside Health and Wellbeing College, and Tameside Libraries, amongst others.
 She also founded and continues to run Mossley Writers and in 2021 won an Arts Council England grant to run The Tameside WordShop, a year-long programme of creative writing workshops for Tameside writers.
 You can watch the film about the initiative here.